These exciting day trips from Nagoya are full of must-go adventures!

 Photo credit: ©Yasufumi Nishi/©JNTO

 Ayu (sweetfish) is a popular delicacy in the Gifu prefecture.
-Ayu is first prepared by being covered in salt, before being roasted over an open flame.
+It’s first covered in salt, before being roasted over an open flame.
 The result is a salty, crispy skin that complements the fish’s tender and sweet flesh.

 7) Takayama and Around